kaiwabeya/EventReminder/README.md

 ./deploy.sh
 ```

-Followings are outputs.
+You can see the followings outputs in the CloudFormation page of AWS Console.
-Copy a value of API URL that is used in setting up a Slack app.
+Copy the value of EventReminderApi that is used in setting up a Slack app.

 ```txt
 Key                 EventReminderApi